dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 * When the device is disabled, the channels are not selected to prevent potential device failure.
 This is done via an internal boolean flag.
 **Important:** Review the two included examples to get a better idea of the utility of this library.

+**UPDATED!** (July 2020 )I decided to refactor the name of the class to make it more clear that this is intended to be used with analog (analogue) multiplexers ONLY.
+Please fork it and submit your pull requests if you have any ideas in mind

 Cheers!

 dzalf :sunglasses: